Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Conclusion

 \section{Conclusion}

-In this paper, we present a new off-path TCP hijacking attack that takes advantage of encrypted frame size in Wi-Fi networks to detect and hijack TCP connections belonging to a victim supplicant.
-This side channel vulnerability is an inherent flaw in Wi-Fi networks, specifically the 802.11 standards.
-To execute our attack, attackers initially scan the WLAN to identify active victims, then monitor the victim's encrypted frame size to deduce the 4-tuple, exact sequence number, and acceptable acknowledgment number of the victim's TCP connection.
+In this paper, we present a new off-path TCP hijacking attack that takes advantage of the encrypted frame size in Wi-Fi networks to detect and hijack TCP connections belonging to a victim supplicant. \zq{Our attack focuses on TCP connection hijacking, but non-TCP sessions may also be affected due to Wi-Fi layer information leakage, which we will explore in future work.} This side channel (\ie the observable frame size) vulnerability is an inherent flaw in Wi-Fi networks, specifically the 802.11 standards.
+To execute our attack, attackers initially scan the WLAN to identify active victim supplicant, then analyze the victim's encrypted frame size to infer the 4-tuple, exact sequence number, and acceptable acknowledgment number of the victim's TCP connection.
+Specifically, our attacker can hijack the victim's TCP connection within 28 seconds.
 We carry out our attack in typical Wi-Fi scenarios, and our evaluation demonstrates that this new off-path TCP hijacking attack can result in significant damage to upper-layer applications, such as SSH DoS and the injection of malicious data into web traffic.
 Moreover, we conduct comprehensive studies involving 80 real-world Wi-Fi networks and 30 popular wireless routers.
-The results reveal that a majority of Wi-Fi networks (69 out of 80) and all tested routers are vulnerable to our attack.
+The results reveal that a majority of assessed Wi-Fi networks (75 out of 80) are vulnerable to our attack, and all tested routers fail to resist our attack.
 We have responsibly disclosed this vulnerability.
 While eliminating the side channel of encrypted frame size in Wi-Fi networks presents challenges, we propose several potential countermeasures to mitigate this vulnerability.